1ukah/steam-stalker/README.md

 node .
 ```

-On the first successful login, Steam may prompt for your password and Steam Guard code.
+On the first login, Steam may prompt for your password and Steam Guard code.
 After that, the script stores a refresh token encrypted with Windows DPAPI under `.steam_secrets/` so later launches can usually reuse the saved login.

 ## Configuration